-- ► The C library is an essential component of a Linux system - Interface between the applications and the kernel - Provides the well-known standard C API to ease application development - Several C libraries are available: - ▶ glibc: full featured, but rather big (2 MB of ARM) - ▶ uClibc: great for embedded use, the smallest - musl: great for embedded use too, more recent - ► The choice of the C library must be made at cross-compiling toolchain generation time, as the GCC compiler is compiled against a specific C library.
+- ► The C library is an essential component of a Linux system - Interface between the applications and the kernel - Provides the well-known standard C API to ease application development - Several C libraries are available: - ▶ glibc: full featured, but rather big (2 MB on ARM) - uClibc: better adapted to embedded use, smaller and supporting RISC-V 64.
+Not supported by Buildroot on this platform though. - musl: great for embedded use too, more recent - ► The choice of the C library must be made at cross-compiling toolchain generation time, as the GCC compiler is compiled against a specific C library.